moliver28/research-handbook/content/handbook/business-technology/data-team/platform/permifrost.md

 #### :x: What Permifrost is not and what it is not doing

-* Role/warehouse/database creation and deletion is not managed by permifrost
+* Object creation and deletion is not managed by permifrost
 * If the entire roles are removed from the `roles.yml` file, it will **not** delete them from Snowflake
 * Working on any other database except Snowflake